austin19moore/project-subtitler/README.md

 ### Environment

-Copy `.env.example` to `.env` and fill in the required environment variables.
+- Copy `.env.example` to `.env` and fill in the required environment variables.

-Copy `shared/whitelist.json.example` to `shared/whitelist.json` and fill in the required fields.
+- Copy `shared/whitelist.json.example` to `shared/whitelist.json` and fill in the required fields.

-Add icons to `frontend/public/icons`, the file names should match the slugs in `shared/whitelist.json`.
+- Add icons to `frontend/public/icons`, the file names should match the slugs in `shared/whitelist.json`.

-### Docker
+### Docker Setup

 ```bash
 npm run build